Looking for kid-safe Youtube alternatives? I’ve reviewed several recently and I’m outlining the pros and cons of each, below.

 No real need for parental controls*, so it’s not an option on this app.
 (See note below re: value-based programming, though.)

 There are no pop-ups or anything that will take your kids away from the app and into an internet browser black hole.

 No “recommended video” tiles across the bottom of the screen to distract kids and cause them to bounce from 3 seconds of one video to the next over and over!

 The app is very simple for younger kids to navigate overall (even my 2 year old), keeping them entertained longer and more engaged.

 But there is still a great selection of shows to choose from in my opinion (32 individual shows currently available, by my count).

-*Note: Overall I have only found maybe one episode of “Arthur” that didn’t quite fit the values I’m teaching my kids (it prompted a good discussion though).
-Wild Kratts also presents evolution as fact so we’ve also had many discussions on the Biblical view of Creation that we hold to be true.
-(Skip down to Answers in Genesis to find videos which teach about Creation!)
+Wild Kratts also presents evolution as fact so we’ve also had many discussions on the Biblical account of Creation that we hold to be true.

 I recommend with any video, spend some time watching the shows with your kids if you’re not familiar with it already.

 Recommended for up to age 12.
 You customize the material that can be viewed based on your child’s age range.

 Starts at a few bucks a month for an individual plan (I can’t list exact pricing on this page, but it’s cheap!).